prantlf/grunt-html-dom-snapshot/README.md

 You need [node >= 4][node], [npm] and [grunt >= 0.4.5][Grunt] installed
 and your project build managed by a [Gruntfile] with the necessary modules listed in [package.json].
-If you haven't used Grunt before, be sure to check out the [Getting Started] guide, as it explains how to create a Gruntfile as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:
+If you have not used Grunt before, be sure to check out the [Getting Started] guide, as it explains how to create a Gruntfile as well as install and use Grunt plugins.
+Once youin are familiar with that process, you may install this plugin with this command:

 ```shell